City Series (Philadelphia): 1903–1938

 The American League was established in 1901 and the Philadelphia Athletics were founding member and immediately rivaled the Phillies for city fans.
 The two teams did not play each other in 1901 and 1902 due to legal warring between the National League and American League.
+In September 1902, a post season series between the Phillies and Athletics was floated which was endorsed by Phillies manager Bill Shetsline who recalled the Phillies' 1883 series against the American Association Athletics.
+The series however, would not come to be and the Phillies played other local clubs.

 The rivalry between the Phillies and American League Athletics started with the establishment of the American League in 1901.
 Superstar Nap Lajoie had played for several years on the Phillies, but was displeased with the salary cap of $2,400 placed by the National League.
 When the Athletics were established, Lajoie quit the Phillies and signed with the A's.
 In response, the Phillies filed an injunction lawsuit preventing Lajoie from playing on any other team.
 The case was ruled that Lajoie was barred from playing in Pennsylvania and Lajoie was sent to the Cleveland Bluebirds due to the financial assistance Cleveland had provided for the A's early on.
 In 1903, the injunction was dropped when the NL and AL made peace.
 Lajoie went on to have an outstanding Hall of Fame career.
 Eventually, he did return to the A's at the twilight of his career.